Voltstro-Studios/Team-Capture/README.md

 **Q:** When will this project be finished?

-**A:** We don't know, it will be a long time, and the team only consists of students currently.
+**A:** We don't know, it will be a long time, as the team is extremely small.

 ---